apsdehal/go-logger/README.md

 	logger.SetDefaultFormat("%{message}")
 	log2, _ := logger.New("pkg", 1, os.Stdout)
 	log2.Error("This is Error!") // output: "This is Error!"

+	// Use log levels to set your log priority log2.SetLogLevel(DebugLevel)
+	// This will be printed
+	log2.Debug("This is debug!")
+	log2.SetLogLevel(WarningLevel)
+	// This won't be printed
+	log2.Info("This is an error!")
 }
 ```

 # Formatting

 By default all log messages have format that you can see above (on pic).
 But you can override the default format and set format that you want.